abstratt/cloudfier/README.md

 osgi>
 ```

-Your Cloudfier server is now up and running.
+Your local Cloudfier server is now up and running.

-### Using the Cloudfier server via the cloudfier-maven-plugin
+### Using your local Cloudfier server via the cloudfier-maven-plugin

 You can use those Cloudfier features exposed via the cloudfier-maven-plugin (starting with version 0.12.0 of the plugin).
 In order to do that, once the server is up and running, follow the instructions in the [cloudfier-maven-plugin project](http://github.com/abstratt/cloudfier-maven-plugin), and make sure you always specify the -Dkirra.uri property pointing to your local instance, for example: